 Meaningless words dripped from my lips.
 “Babe…I’m sorry…It was a mistake…”

 But that was a lie, and I knew it.
 I would have done it again, a million times over.

 “Well, yeah, it was,” she stated firmly.
 “But still…I’m impressed.”

 Suddenly, the spinning room stopped dead.
 Even my heart seemed to stop its pounding in my chest so my ears could make sense of what had just been said.

 A thin smile curved upward on her face.
 “Taking ballroom dance lessons for the wedding?
 That’s so…romantic!”

 I let out a concealed sigh of relief.
 She hadn’t seen everything.

 “Take as many lessons as you want, babe,” she teased.
 “Because you need lots of help.”

 As I heard the running water of the shower, I knew I was safe.
-I dropped onto the couch and took a sip of wine from Shannon’s lipstick stained glass.
+I dropped onto the couch and took a sip of wine from Shannon’s lipstick-stained glass.
 I leaned back, relaxed, and closed my eyes, only to find myself high above the clouds, with a magnificent sunset below me, radiating the most vibrant oranges and reds for as far as the eye could see.
-A choir of trumpets and strings played a familiar melody as Dayna’s voice whispered softly in my ear, “1,2,3.
+A choir of trumpets and strings played a familiar Waltz melody as Dayna’s voice whispered softly in my ear, “1,2,3.
 1,2,3…”